Food business inspections

 What can you do if you do not agree with the inspector's action?

-If you do not agree with the action taken by an inspector, you should first contact the Head of Environmental Health and Licensing Services to see if the problem can be resolved informally.
+If you do not agree with the action taken by an inspector, you should first contact the Regulatory Services Manager to see if the problem can be resolved informally.
 If you are still unhappy with the outcome, you may approach your local Councillor.

 You have the right to appeal against a Hygiene Improvement Notice or refusal by a Local Authority to lift a Hygiene Emergency Prohibition order, however this must be carried out in a Magistrates Court.